Lochlann Quinn: Education

 Quinn attended Blackrock College, and graduated from University College Dublin (BComm) in 1962.
 He qualified as a Chartered Accountant in 1966.
 He is main benefactor of the UCD Quinn School of Business.
-On Friday, April 24, 2009, the President of Ireland, Mary McAleese, presented the prestigious UCD Ulysses Medal, the highest honour that the university can bestow, to Quinn and Sir Michael Smurfit.
+On Friday, April 24, 2009, the President of Ireland, Mary McAleese, presented the UCD Ulysses Medal, the highest honour that the university can bestow, to Quinn and Sir Michael Smurfit.

 Career

 Quinn joined Arthur Andersen & Co. in London and, in 1969, he returned to Dublin to head up their audit practice in Ireland until 1980.
-In 1980, he joined Glen Dimplex – a small, privately owned Irish company – as Deputy Chairman and Finance Director.
+In 1980, he joined Glen Dimplex – a small, privately owned Irish company – as deputy chairman and finance director.
 The company now has annual sales of $1.3 billion and employs 8,000 people in Europe and Canada.
-Quinn was one of two shareholders but has recently sold his interest.
-Quinn is also a former Director of AIB Bank (1995–96), former chairman of Allied Irish Banks Group, and half-owner of The Merrion Hotel.
+Quinn was one of two shareholders but in 2004 sold his interest back to Martin Naughton.
+Quinn is also a former director of AIB Bank (1995–96), former chairman of Allied Irish Banks Group, and half-owner of The Merrion Hotel.